255th Separate Chechen-Ingush Cavalry Regiment: 255th Regiment

 The 255th Separate Cavalry Regiment was formed from the personnel of the 114th Division in accordance with the order that disbanded the division.
 Major Yaponts Abadiyev was appointed commander and Major Movlid Visaitov was appointed chief of staff.
 However, on 13 May 1942 Abadiyev received new orders and Visaitov was appointed commander of the regiment.

 In an attempt to meet the demands of local volunteers, the local Military Council also formed a Separate Reserve Chechen-Ingush Cavalry Division.
 However, these formations were not enough to organize all of the volunteers.
-A report from the command of the regiment stated:Many of the fighters who remained after the formation of the Separate Cavalry Regiment and the Reserve Cavalry Division, not wanting to remain in the rear, came to command and demanded that they be included in the lists of fighters of the aforementioned national units, which indicates the desire of the Chechens and Ingush to participate in the Patriotic War against the Nazi invaders.As a result, many Chechens and Ingush were send to other regular units of the Red Army, including cavalry regiments, artillery and mortar regiments, reconnaissance divisions, and air defense divisions.
+A report from the command of the regiment stated:Many of the fighters who remained after the formation of the Separate Cavalry Regiment and the Reserve Cavalry Division, not wanting to remain in the rear, came to command and demanded that they be included in the lists of fighters of the aforementioned national units, which indicates the desire of the Chechens and Ingush to participate in the Patriotic War against the Nazi invaders.As a result, many Chechens and Ingush were sent to other regular units of the Red Army, including cavalry regiments, artillery and mortar regiments, reconnaissance divisions, and air defense divisions.
 As part of these units, the Chechens and Ingush participated in the battles of Stalingrad, Kursk, and other engagements during World War II.

 Combat Record

 On 4 June 1942, the regiment was transferred to the Special Cavalry Corps under Major General Boris Pogrebov.
 The Special Corps also included the 115th Kabardino-Balkarian and 110th Kalmyk Cavalry Divisions.

 The regiments was an active part of the Battle of Stalingrad from the very beginning of the engagement.
-In was included in the task force of General Vasily Chuikov as part of the 64th Army and operated on the distant approaches to the city of Stalingrad.
+It was included in the task force of General Vasily Chuikov as part of the 64th Army and operated on the distant approaches to the city of Stalingrad.
 On 3 August, the regiment was covering the withdrawal of Soviet troops and was attacked by elements of the German 4th Panzer Army near the Kotelnikovo rail station.
 During the battle, the regiment knocked out four German tanks and killed several dozen enemy soldiers.
 However, the regiment also suffered heavy losses in personnel, wagon trains, and horses.
 Under pressure by the superior German forces, which had close air support, the regiment was forced to retreat.